autarch/blog.urth.org/content/posts/2011-05-26-all-my-code-is-now-in-git.md

 Please RTFA.

 **asjo.koldfront.dk, on 2011-06-20 11:37, said:**
-How does Gitalist compare to <a href="http://hjemli.net/git/cgit/" rel="nofollow">cgit</a>?
+How does Gitalist compare to [cgit](http://hjemli.net/git/cgit/)?
 I find cgit nicer than gitweb.

 (I tried the Example tab on the Gitalist website, but it times out for me currently.)